fukawi2/NetworkHealthChecklist/README.md

 - Are logs centrally stored (Splunk/Greylog/Logstash etc)?
 - Is there any form of NAC (eg, 802.1x)?
 - Auditing; are there any compliance requirements?
 (PCI, SOX etc)
+- Have patches for major vulnerabilities been applied to: Servers?
+Desktops?
+Others?
+  - Meltdown
+  - Spectre
+  - Heartbleed
+  - Shellshock

 ### Active Directory
 - Do users have Domain Admin rights?